 The program has four conceptual pillars:

 Students learn a modular set of maker skills and tools and how these can be used in the design process to translate their ideas into prototypes and prototypes into products.
-Skills include coding, digital fabrication, hardware design, synthetic biology, and computational thinking.
+Skills include coding, digital fabrication, hardware design, and computational thinking.

 Students create design responses to explore their curiosities through innovation.
 They are encouraged to be creative and follow a culture of making where prototyping acts as a generator of knowledge and experimentation is crucial for problem solving.